Filip-Rak/Pathfinding_Visualization/README.md

 ## Adding Custom Algorithms
-To integrate custom algorithms into the Pathfinding Visualization project, follow these steps:
+To integrate custom algorithms into the project, follow these steps:

 - **Clone the Repository:** Begin by cloning the project repository to your local machine.
 - **Open in IntellijIDEA (or IDE of Choice):** IntellijIDEA is recommended as it was a native IDE for the project.
 - **Coding Instructions:** Refer to the detailed coding instructions available in the ![framework_en](src/main/resources/kosmo/pathfinding/extra/framework_en.txt) file for comprehensive guidelines on implementing new algorithms.
 - **Compile the Project:**

-These steps will allow you to extend the functionality of the Pathfinding Visualization project with your own pathfinding algorithms effectively.
+These steps will allow you to extend the functionality of the tool with your own pathfinding algorithms.